- Latin America

 SINGLE SUPPLEMENT $495.00 (refunded if we find you a sharer)

 PAYABLE LOCALLY Tips; drinks; meals in Quito other than breakfast

 NEAREST AIRPORT Quito

-TRANSFERS Transfers from Quito airport to Quito city are $33.33, ($42.78 in 2020) each way per vehicle.
+TRANSFERS Transfers from Quito airport to Quito city are currently c. $33.33 each way per vehicle (2020 prices still to be confirmed.
 The transfer from Quito to the start of the ride departs early morning so you will need to arrive in Quito at least the day before the start of the ride.